DiceDB/docs/src/content/docs/commands/LLEN.md

 ---
 title: LLEN
-description: Documentation for the Redis command LLEN
+description: Documentation for the DiceDB command LLEN
 ---

-# DiceDB Command: LLEN

-## Overview

 The `LLEN` command in DiceDB is used to obtain the length of a list stored at a specified key.
 This command is particularly useful for determining the number of elements in a list, which can help in various list management and processing tasks.